PranjalShinde18/Speaker-Recognition/README.md

   - Verify whether a given voice sample belongs to a specific speaker.
   - Compare the extracted features of the test sample with the reference speaker's features.
   - Use similarity metrics (e.g., cosine similarity) to determine if the voice matches.

-- **Data Preparation:**
-  - Collect a labeled dataset of audio samples from various speakers(In .wav format).
-  - Preprocess the audio data (e.g., resampling, normalization).
-  - Split the dataset into training and validation sets.

 ## Dependencies